shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 - The lack of validation of replicated data from mirrored sources in both IRRs and RPKIs is a significant concern.
 This leaves room for potential inconsistencies and conflicts with the existing data, compromising the consistency of the route origin registry.
 - The absence of application security mechanisms within these protocols is another area of vulnerability.
 This lack of security measures exposes the system to potential threats (e.g., data integrity) and unauthorized access.

-On the other hand, to address revocation and update issues by coarse-grained management, alternative solutions such as Minimal-ROA {{RFC9319}} have been proposed.
-While Minimal-ROA enhances coding efficiency and scalability by minimizing the use of the maxLength parameter, it falls short in supporting efficient incremental updates.
-This limitation hampers the system's ability to efficiently handle and incorporate incremental changes.
+On the other hand, some organizations employ authoritative RPKI or local data to disable IRR Route objects.
+This approach, adopted by RIPE NCC and IRRdv4, utilizes RPKI to validate and filter IRR Route objects.
+While this method can partially filter out the stale data in IRRs, due to the limited coverage of RPKI and the lack of effective means to resolve conflicting data between IRRs, the problem of inconsistency persists.
+It is crucial to establish a effective communication mechanism among multiple route origin registry, enabling negotiation and cross-validation of conflicting or special-purpose route origin information.

 ## Summary

 Currently, Internet Routing Registries (IRRs) and Resource Public Key Infrastructure (RPKI) are the main sources for route origin registries.
 As the Internet evolves, the occurrence of MOAS prefixes becomes more prevalent, which places increased demands on the route origin registry system.
-However, these systems face challenges such as incomplete coverage, inaccurate data, as well as xxx (其它安全安威胁?).
+However, these systems face challenges such as incomplete coverage, inaccurate data, as well as global inconsistency.

 To tackle these challenges, MANRS have been made to integrate multiple route origin registries simultaneously.
 However, the existing synchronization protocols between these sources lack effective data validation, which impedes the ability to handle inconsistencies resulting from inaccurate data.

-Efforts are required to enhance the accuracy and reliability of route origin registries by addressing the limitations of current synchronization protocols.
-By doing so, we can improve the effectiveness of these registries in dealing with MOAS scenarios and ensure a more robust route origin registry system.
+Hence, it is imperative to continue striving towards the development of a comprehensive route origin registry system that can effectively discern between prefix hijacking and legitimate MOAS, while ensuring a globally unified perspective on routing origins and maintaining a high level of resilience.

 # Security Considerations